Rahulk990/Compiler_Design_Experiments/README.md

 # Compiler Design: Lab Experiments

-A repository for experiments performed in the Compiler Design lab as a part of the Compiler Design Course.
-All the programs are written in C++.
+Experiments performed in the Compiler Design lab as a part of the Course

 ## _List of Experiments_
 - Conversion of Non-Deterministic Finite Automata to Deterministic Finite Automata